omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 * *Import files into Omeka S*: click this checkbox to import files in addition to metadata.
 * *Item Set*: select an item set from the dropdown into which to import the items.
+* *Ignored Fields*: DSpace metadata fields to ignore on import, separated by commas.
 * *Comment*: for any comments you have.

 ![basic import settings, nothing entered and no boxes checked.](../modules/modulesfiles/dspace_importset.png)